 - Do not worry about choosing a major for your first 48 credits.
 Use that time to sample classes in various disciplines.
 You may want to take an online career inventory that demonstrates how your abilities and interests align.

 Joan M. Azarva runs Conquer College with LD, a website for parents of college-bound students with learning differences.
-She also has a private practice in the Philadelphia suburbs that focuses on helping students make the successful transition from high school to college.
+She also provides consulting to families on making the transition to college and succeeding in higher education.